California governor signs bills to tackle state's water crisis

 Water has long been a sore point in California, where the precious resource has been diverted from mountain lakes and streams to irrigate farms and slake the thirst of metropolitan areas around Los Angeles and San Francisco.

-But the bills signed Tuesday chip away at individual problems bit by bit, many of them meeting little opposition.

-“Water is a finite resource,” said Scott Shapiro, a Sacramento attorney whose clients include public water agencies.
-“And it’s either in the wrong place or it’s in the wrong quality and existing regulations don’t allow us to use it in the right way - and each of these laws is an attempt to address some of those limitations.”

-Among the most difficult problems in recent years has been the pollution of groundwater in communities throughout the state, either because it has been over-pumped or because chemicals used in agriculture, particularly nitrates in fertilizer, have leached into the water table.
+Among the most difficult problems to emerge in recent years has been the pollution of groundwater in communities throughout the state, either because it has been over-pumped or because chemicals used in agriculture or other businesses have leached into the water table.

 Assemblyman Luis Alejo, a Democrat who sponsored three of the bills, said such pollution is common in the agricultural communities that he represents in Monterey County.
 One of the measures signed by Brown would authorize grants for poor communities that need funds to clean up their drinking water or find emergency replacements.